Daxbot/entangld/README.md

 - Have your store synchronized with multiple data sources?
 - Request objects that don't exist, and have those values automatically requested for you and returned?
 - Automatically track the age of any given value?
+(TODO)
 - Add event triggers that fire when datastore events happen?
 - Manage the granularity or frequency of ```.on("change")``` events for different tree locations?

+### TODO
+- Make sure incoming values request store doesn't build up
+- Document
+- Push to NPM